redian84/bomad/README.md

 # bomad

-# This demonstrates using source controlled BDD
+# This demonstrates BDD using source controlled feature files
-#
 #
 #
 #